-Patent searching and analysis have proven their utility in taking strategic business decisions, new acquisitions, exploring new geographies, and others.
-With patent data increasing at an unprecedented rate, precision patent searching and analysis has become a necessity.
+Patent search and analysis have proven their utility in taking strategic business decisions, making new acquisitions, exploring new geographies, and others.
+With patent data increasing at an unprecedented rate, precision patent searching, and analysis have become a necessity.

-Thanks to the technological advancements that have opened the gateway for SaaS products, intelligent Apps, connected devices, and others and made things easier than earlier times.
-There are multiple technologically advanced tools available in the market that assists the searcher in making comprehensive search queries using class codes, keywords, assignees, and other patient-specific data points.
-Each tool has its unique proposition, algorithms, and approach to analyze the patent portfolio.
-However, it is very important to choose the right tool that broadly fits all requirements related to searching and work in tandem with existing searching models.
+Thanks to the technological advancements that have opened the gateway for SaaS products, intelligent apps, connected devices, and others and made things easier than in earlier times.
+There are multiple technologically advanced tools available in the market that assist the searcher in making comprehensive search queries using class codes, keywords, assignees, and other patient-specific data points.
+Each tool has its own unique proposition, algorithms, and approach to analyzing the patent portfolio.
+However, it is very important to choose the right tool that broadly fits all requirements related to searching and works in tandem with existing searching models.

 Google Patents is a search engine from Google that indexes patents and patent applications.
-It is one of the most widely acknowledged search engine.
+It is one of the most widely acknowledged search engines.
 It is a simpler and more user-friendly search tool.
-Users can refine their search query by using fields such as Assignees, Keywords, or Classification.
+Users can refine their search query by using fields such as assignees, keywords, or classification.

-This database was formed as a result of the collaboration of the European Patent Office and the European Patent Organization.
-Launched in 1998, with a purpose to provide easy access to patent data to the public.
+Espacenet was formed as a result of the collaboration between the European Patent Office and the European Patent Organization.
+Launched in 1998 with the purpose of providing easy public access to patent data.

 The following methods are available for searching:

-- Smart search: The smart search allows users to search for patents by adding up to 20 search terms
+The smart search allows users to search for patents by adding up to 20 search terms.

 - Publication number